 Usually, certain lens colors go along with certain VLT ratings.
 For example, silver, dark gray and red lenses are typically used with lower VLT ratings.
 At the same time, higher VLT ratings are typically seen in lenses that have colors like amber, green-blue and red-orange.

-VLT options for Your Ski Goggles
+VLT Options for Your Ski Goggles

 VLT options vary widely.
 Ski goggles will typically come in ranges like 9 to 13 percent, 15 to 19 percent, or 50 to 60 percent.
 They can go all the way up to a 90 to 95 percent range.
 When you select your ski goggle lenses, you can choose both what range you want and what color your prefer.
 You can also choose to have polarized lenses in your ski goggles in addition to lenses that correspond to your light transmission needs.
 Polarized lenses are designed to block out glare.

-Which VLT rating is best for you
+Which VLT Rating is Best for Your Ski Goggles?

 The VLT rating that will be best for you will depend on the light conditions that you'll be skiing in.
-Those who are skiing in very bright light conditions should choose ski goggle lenses with lower percentage ratings because these lenses will allow more light in.
+Those who are skiing in very bright light conditions should choose ski goggle lenses with lower percentage ratings because these lenses will allow less light in.
 However, those who tend to ski in dark and overcast conditions should choose lenses with a higher VLT rating because these lenses will let in more light.

 Of course, ideally you'll have ski goggles that can handle a wider variety of light conditions than these ranges offer.
 If you want to have ski goggles available that can handle a range of different light conditions, you have two options.